NextEra Energy (NYSE:NEE) Updates FY 2023 Earnings Guidance

 NextEra Energy (NYSE:NEE) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.770-$2.970 for the period.
 The company issued revenue guidance of -.NextEra Energy also updated its FY 2021 guidance to $2.400-$2.540 EPS.

-Several equities research analysts recently issued reports on the stock.
-Credit Suisse Group assumed coverage on shares of NextEra Energy in a report on Wednesday, July 14th.
-They issued an outperform rating and a $85.00 target price for the company.
-Seaport Res Ptn reissued a buy rating on shares of NextEra Energy in a report on Tuesday.
-Finally, Morgan Stanley reduced their target price on shares of NextEra Energy from $80.00 to $79.00 and set an equal weight rating for the company in a report on Friday, September 17th.
-Two analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $85.25.
+NextEra Energy (NYSE:NEE) last issued its earnings results on Tuesday, October 19th.
+The utilities provider reported $0.75 earnings per share for the quarter, topping analysts’ consensus estimates of $0.72 by $0.03.
+The firm had revenue of $4.38 billion during the quarter, compared to analyst estimates of $5.40 billion.
+NextEra Energy had a net margin of 18.69% and a return on equity of 10.84%.
+The company’s quarterly revenue was down 8.5% on a year-over-year basis.
+During the same quarter last year, the business earned $0.67 earnings per share.
+Equities research analysts predict that NextEra Energy will post 2.52 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
-Shareholders of record on Friday, November 26th will be paid a $0.385 dividend.
-The ex-dividend date of this dividend is Wednesday, November 24th.
-This represents a $1.54 annualized dividend and a yield of 1.82%.
-NextEra Energy’s payout ratio is 66.67%.
+A number of equities analysts have weighed in on NEE shares.
+Morgan Stanley cut their target price on shares of NextEra Energy from $80.00 to $79.00 and set an equal weight rating for the company in a research report on Friday, September 17th.
+Seaport Res Ptn reissued a buy rating on shares of NextEra Energy in a report on Tuesday, October 19th.
+Finally, Credit Suisse Group started coverage on shares of NextEra Energy in a report on Wednesday, July 14th.
+They issued an outperform rating and a $85.00 price target on the stock.
+Two analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat, NextEra Energy has a consensus rating of Buy and an average price target of $85.25.

-In other news, EVP Ronald R. Reagan sold 4,166 shares of the stock in a transaction that occurred on Monday, August 16th.
+In other NextEra Energy news, CEO John W. Ketchum sold 12,151 shares of NextEra Energy stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $84.33, for a total transaction of $1,024,693.83.
+Following the transaction, the chief executive officer now directly owns 84,895 shares of the company’s stock, valued at $7,159,195.35.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Ronald R. Reagan sold 4,166 shares of NextEra Energy stock in a transaction that occurred on Monday, August 16th.
 The stock was sold at an average price of $84.00, for a total transaction of $349,944.00.
-Following the completion of the transaction, the executive vice president now directly owns 28,043 shares in the company, valued at approximately $2,355,612.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO John W. Ketchum sold 12,151 shares of the stock in a transaction that occurred on Wednesday, September 15th.
-The shares were sold at an average price of $84.33, for a total value of $1,024,693.83.
-Following the transaction, the chief executive officer now owns 84,895 shares of the company’s stock, valued at $7,159,195.35.
+Following the transaction, the executive vice president now directly owns 28,043 shares in the company, valued at $2,355,612.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.38% of the company’s stock.
+Company insiders own 0.38% of the company’s stock.

-An institutional investor recently raised its position in NextEra Energy stock.
-Camden National Bank increased its stake in NextEra Energy, Inc. (NYSE:NEE) by 303.2% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 89,975 shares of the utilities provider’s stock after buying an additional 67,659 shares during the quarter.
+A hedge fund recently raised its stake in NextEra Energy stock.
+Camden National Bank lifted its position in NextEra Energy, Inc. (NYSE:NEE) by 303.2% during the 4th quarter, according to its most recent disclosure with the SEC.
+The fund owned 89,975 shares of the utilities provider’s stock after purchasing an additional 67,659 shares during the period.
 Camden National Bank’s holdings in NextEra Energy were worth $6,941,000 as of its most recent SEC filing.
-74.67% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors own 74.67% of the company’s stock.

 NextEra Energy, Inc is an electric power and energy infrastructure company.
 It operates through the following segments: FPL & NEER.
 The FPL segment engages primarily in the generation, transmission, distribution and sale of electric energy in Florida.
 The NEER segment produces electricity from clean and renewable sources, including wind and solar.